15 Common Pests That Are Destroying Your Home

 How to get rid of termites: Terminix notes the most common signs include wood damage behind floors and walls, discarded wings near entry points, and mud tubes where the ground meets your home.
 Most people only spot an infestation after it has become severe.
 You can replace damaged wood and fix moisture in a crawl space, but ultimately you’ll need the help of a professional for a permanent solution.

 There are many kinds of flies.
 And Ehrlich reports these pests can carry bacteria, including Salmonella or E. coli.
 (Flies can also spread diseases like typhoid fever, cholera, and dysentery.)
 Orkin reports that every time a fly lands, it sloughs off microbes that can even cause bloodstream infections, diarrhea, food poisoning, or meningitis.
 Even a small fly problem left uncontrolled can turn into a major infestation.

 How to get rid of flies: You can prevent a fly infestation by keeping doors and windows closed, adding screens to windows and doors, and keeping your garbage cans clean and securely fastened.
 Also, try to keep surfaces clean.
 PestWorld recommends contacting a professional if you suspect a fly infestation.
 They can inspect your home, determine the kind of fly, and figure out the best course of action.

 Next: These pests can do damage to your home.

-What are they?
 Rats are rodents that nobody likes to see around their house.
 Ehrlich characterizes black rats as common in the U.S. If they find their way into your home, they can damage insulation, chew through joists and walls, and cause fires by chewing on electrical cables.
 Like other pests, rats can also transmit diseases.